 - Go to the CodePlex site here and download the SQL Nexus tool.

-- Visit the installation instructions to install SQL Nexus.
+- Read the instructions provided on the GitHub site to install SQL Nexus.

 - Go to this CodePlex page to download and install ReadTrace.

 - Run the PSSDiag Tool by selecting the “Pssdiag Configuration Manager” item in the Pssdiag folder in the Start Menu.